-- 1.The attendance of the Unit Review Sessions is optional (they take place during regular lecture times).
-No reviews will be accepted during the Unit Review Sessions. - 2.
-Print off another copy of your review to take to the review session to take notes on.
-If you have answered no less than 70% of the review questions correctly, we will add 3 points to your Unit Exam grade. - 3.
-Failure to submit the review answers will result in a deduction of 5 points (-5) from your Unit Exam grade.
+- 1.The attendance of the Unit Review Sessions is Required (they take place during regular lecture times).
+A hard copy is due at the beginning of the Review Session.
+(No e-mail reviews will be accepted). - 2.
+You will need to print off two copies, one to submit (with your name) and another to take additional notes during the Review Session.
+If you have answered no less than 70% of the review questions correctly, we will add 3 points to the grade of this particular Unit Exam. - 3.
+The failure to submit the review answers will result in a deduction of 5 points (-5) from your Unit Exam grade.